-A dazzling display of blue – that’s how Juzcar in Spain can be defined.
-Interestingly, it was a traditional white village that Spain has always been known for.
-Yes, Juzcar was a Pueblo Blanco but something happened in 2011.
-For marking Smurfs – the 3D film, Sony Pictures took one of the house and painted it in blue.
-Next thing we know is that it is all blue – radiant blue that will dazzle anyone and everyone staring at it!
+Yes, Juzcar was a Pueblo Blanco, but something happened in 2011.
+For marking Smurfs – the 3D film, Sony Pictures took one of the houses and painted it in blue.
+The next thing we know is that it is all blue – radiant blue that will dazzle anyone and everyone staring at it!

 Procida Island, Italy

 Italians just love colors, and Procida Island in Gulf of Naples is yet again a screaming testimony.
 Fringing the Procida waterfront, the colorful houses look like pastel paintings in a storybook.
 Palette of yellows, blues, greens, and pinks simply cannot go unnoticed on this volcanic island.

 It would be cynical not to include North Yorkshire’s Whitby Beach Huts in the list of most colorful places in Europe.
 With shades resembling crayons, these small huts of yellow, green, blue, and red stay lined up along West Cliff Beach’s promenade.
 The huts are reminiscent of the 50s when sunbathing was picking up.
 These chalets, to this day, serve the same purpose.

 One of the best places to visit in Europe is the Keukenhof in Lisse, Netherlands.
 Known as Garden of Europe, it is basically a park that is cloaked in purple, pink, yellow, orange, and red blossoms.
 But that’s only for a limited period of time lasting from March to May.

 Renowned from its magical greenhouses, stunning displays of flowers, delicate tulips carpeting the ground, and its magnificent Japanese and English-style landscape gardens, Keukenhof is spectacularly beautiful during the spring months.

 Notting Hill, London, England